-A citizen science project aiming to contribute to Arctic Ocean knowledge by collecting valuable sea ice data at the North Pole.
+A citizen science project aiming to contribute to Arctic Ocean knowledge by collecting valuable sea ice and meteorological data at the North Pole.

-In July and August 2015, expedition photographer Lauren Farmer and geologist Alex Cowan worked as expedition staff on board nuclear-powered icebreaker 50 let Pobedy.
-During four return trips from Murmansk, the ship broke through hundreds of miles of 1-3 meter-thick of sea ice, carrying 520 adventurous travelers to stand on top of the world at the Geographic North Pole.
-While doing so they collected valuable sea ice data to provide to this project's partners in the sea ice research community.
+In June and July 2017, expedition guides Lauren Farmer, Alex Cowan & Annette Bombosch will be working on board nuclear-powered icebreaker 50 let Pobedy.
+During two return trips from Murmansk, the ship will break through hundreds of miles of 1-3 meter-thick sea ice, carrying adventurous travelers to stand on top of the world at the Geographic North Pole.
+While doing so, they will be collecting valuable sea ice and atmospheric data to provide to this project's partners in the research community.

-The aim with this citizen science project was to prove to the polar tourism industry that we can be more than just visitors to the most remote and fragile environments of our earth.
-With our extended access to these areas, we were and are in a position to collect and deliver extensive sea ice data to institutes and organizations who seek it.
+The aim with this citizen science project is to continue to prove that the polar tourism industry can be more than just visitors to the most remote and fragile environments of our earth.
+With our extended access to these areas, we are in a position to collect and deliver extensive data to institutes and organizations who seek it.

 Scroll down to learn more.
 For photos and updates from the data collection phase, see our blog.

 How Is Our Data Being Used?

 From the bridge of the ship we assessed sea ice thickness and concentration visually; data collected in this way from a ship is more detailed and accurate than possible with satellite remote sensing and it is useful for researchers who are making prediction models for ice in the Arctic Ocean.
 At the end of the summer it became apparent that this project was the only provider of thickness data on this side of the Arctic Ocean.

 The data is of most use to researchers studying summer melting and breakup processes, and the melt pond measurements will validate models of the the absorption and transport of the sun’s heat in the Arctic Ocean, as melt ponds absorb a lot more heat than the the ice surrounding them.

 Why Is This Project Important?